Tanz0rz/haxe-fmod/MIGRATION.md

 from a built `assets/fmod/Desktop/Master.strings.bank` when you want to generate without opening FMOD Studio.

-The old single-file `FmodConstants.hx` output is gone; rename references using the mangling rules (`FmodSongs.MainLevel` becomes `FmodEvents.MusicMainLevel`, `FmodSFX.Jump` becomes `FmodEvents.SFXJump`), then delete `FmodConstants.hx`.
-Later 1.x exports named the songs class `FmodSong`; it maps the same way.
+The old single-file `FmodConstants.hx` output is gone.
+Rename references using the mangling rules (`FmodSongs.MainLevel` becomes `FmodEvents.MusicMainLevel`, `FmodSFX.Jump` becomes `FmodEvents.SFXJump`), then delete `FmodConstants.hx`.
+Later 1.x exports named the songs class `FmodSong`, which maps the same way.

 If you want plain enums for switch statements or LDtk external enums, both 2.0 generators can emit `FmodEventEnum.hx` with `FmodSong`/